soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 - SPARQL
 - Sitemap.xml

 Dedicated communities made efforts to standardise metadata in their domain.
 This resulted in a large number of standardised metadata models.
 Most of them (but not all) are oriented on the Dublin Core model, which provides a common entry point to these models.
-In that scenario we should be able to at least extract the dublin core elements from various schema's.
+In that scenario we should be able to at least extract the Dublin Core elements from various schema's.
 If we identify that additional properties need to be extracted, extraction extensions will be added to the metadata cleaning component per origin metadata schema.

-For now we identified the following general metadata models from which the dublin core elementa can be extracted:
+For now we identified the following general metadata models from which the Dublin Core elements can be extracted:

-- iso19139:2007 / iso19115:2012 (xml)
+- ISO 19139:2007 / ISO 19115:2012 (xml)
-- Dublic core (xml)
+- Dublic Core (xml)
-- Datacite (json/xml)
+- DataCite (json/xml)
 - DCAT (RDF)

 Potentially of interest are: